-These innovation tips should give you and your organization the impetus it needs to continually innovate.
+Hope these 10 types of innovation shall give a head start to your innovation program.
 Innovating within your company is as essential as innovating your offerings.
 All good ideas need interaction, conflict, debate.
 Encourage that within your organization.

 Last but not the least, I wish to recommend to you a great tool that can help you in tracking your innovations – TIP by TraingleIP.

 It is a great place for you to capture and collaborate on your ideas for your innovations.

 You might also like to read “7 Ways To Encourage Innovative Thinking In The Workplace“.